 - Driving to destination area – Driving to different residential or commercial locations can be a deduction.

-- Return trip mileage – Follows same logic as driving to destination area.
+- Return trip mileage – Follows the same logic as driving to the destination area.

 - Making a trip to the gas station – Potential deductions for real estate professionals